irebernardidev/Footwear-Fusion/README.md

    ```
    heroku config:set DISABLE_COLLECTSTATIC=1 --app footwear-fusion
    ```
-   And add the hostname of the Heroku app to allowed hosts in the project's settings.py, and also add localhost so that Gitpod will still work as well:
+   And add the hostname of the Heroku app to allowed hosts in the project's settings.py, and also add localhost so that VS Code will still work as well:
    ```
    ALLOWED_HOSTS = ['footwear-fusion.herokuapp.com', 'localhost']
    ```
-13. Add, commit, and push to gitpod and then to Heroku.
-After pushing to gitpod as usual, initialize git remote first:
+13. Add, commit, and push to GitHub and then to Heroku.
+After pushing to GitHub as usual, initialize git remote first:
    ```
    heroku git:remote -a footwear-fusion
    ```